 Cathedral Peak is one of the Colorado Centennial 13ers meaning it's one of the highest 100 ranked peaks in Colorado.
-It lies 1.7 miles north of its more famous neighbor, Castle Peak (14,275 ft.).
+It lies 1.7 miles north of its more famous neighbor, Castle Peak (14,275 feet).
 Although, Castle Peak has a class 2 hike all the way to its summit, Cathedral Peak does not.
-This peak is well named, for it has high and wild rock pinnacles on its north and south ridges and on the beautiful east ridge which one views from Cathedral Lake.
-Most people climb Cathedral Peak in June or July when anow still resides in one of the east facing gully's.
-I waited until August and endured a tough, steep, snowless climb up the gully is a dangerous, loose and tedious task on some of the worst rock in Colorado.
+This peak is well named, for it has high and wild rock pinnacles on its north and south ridges and on the beautiful east ridge which one can see from Cathedral Lake.
+Most people climb Cathedral Peak in June or July when snow still resides in one of the east facing gullies which are climbed to reach the standard south ridge.
+In late summer and fall, the climb up the gully is a dangerous, loose and tedious task on some of the worst rock in Colorado.
 Despite this, the summit can be reached with Class 3 scrambling.
 Cathedral Peak is about 57 feet short of being a much more popular hike.
 If you want some solitude and don’t mind the loose stuff, this makes for a very gratifying day.
 Views of all the major Elk Range peaks are spectacular from the summit.

 The climb starts at the Cathedral Lake trailhead which is 9,980 feet elevation.
-From the north side of Aspen, Colorado, there is a round a bout just outside of town marking the intersection of Highway 82, Maroon Creek Road and Castle Creek Road.
+From the north side of Aspen, Colorado, there is a large round-about just outside of town marking the intersection of Highway 82, Maroon Creek Road and Castle Creek Road.
 Leave Highway 82 and take the Castle Creek paved road exactly 12 miles south.
 After passing the ghost town of Ashcroft at mile 11, look for a “Trailhead” sign on the right and turn right on an improved dirt road.
 It’s only a half-mile to the actual trailhead which sits among a beautiful aspen grove and offers plenty of parking.
-This is the Cathedral Lake, Electric Pass Trailhead.
-You can car camp here but there really are not any campsites available.
+This is the Cathedral Lake and Electric Pass Trailhead.
+You can car camp here for free.

-If you are comfortable with an ice axe and crampons a late spring ascent of Cathedral Peak might be the better choice.
-I have spoken to a few who wouldn’t consider Cathedral any other way, but this peak is definitely worth climbing in late summer after all the snow has melted.
+If you are comfortable with an ice axe and crampons a late spring ascent of Cathedral Peak is the best choice.
+I have spoken to a few who wouldn’t consider Cathedral Peak any other way, but this peak is definitely worth climbing in late summer after all the snow has melted.
 The Castle Creek paved road is plowed all the way to Ashcroft in the winter.

 Camping in the Cathedral Lake area is permitted as long as you camp 200 ft. from the lake.
 There are no campground in Casle Creek Valley.
 I suspect you could go down to the end of Castle Creek road and take a few of the dirt roads and find some pull-offs available.
 Obviously you can stay in the Roaring Fork Valley, plenty of lodging in Basalt, Aspen, or Snowmass.